alnutile/ansible-laravel-redhat/readme.md

 To the request so it will not hang at Gathering data

-Still might need more work

-  1) Locks at gethering data cause I need to setup sudo to ask first for password then it might work

 ## Setting up Nginx on the servers

 `cd server_config/ansible`